amor71/mnqueues/README.md

 1. Average number of writes to queue per minute,
 2. Average number of reads to queue per minute,
+3. Time spend in queue (latency) in milliseconds.
 ## Installation

 To install `mnqueues` type: